Pleasant-Sounding Beliefs and 2nd-Order Effects

 There are no immediate victims from any of these.
 Here's what happens when you allow them unchecked:

-Drunk driving: The penalties are onerous because they act as a society-wide deterrent for actions that obviously lead to higher rates of death and injury.
-Many a stupid drunk-driving decision has been stopped because people know what awaits them if they get caught.
 Allowing it would create 2nd-order victims by making the act more prevalent: if you only get in trouble when you hurt someone, and not just for doing it, you’d do it more often and assure yourself you’ll just pay closer while driving.
 Of course it won't be you who hurts someone driving drunk, it'll be the other guy.
 You're always super safe…

 Insider trading: You undermine trust in markets by letting big players access inside information and disproportionately profit off it.
 This potentially reduces investment (growth) as well as market participation, which decreases liquidity, which impedes price discovery.
+But hey, there are no direct victims here!

 No one is victimized by a homeless guy sleeping on the sidewalk, but what about a homeless encampment along the street near your kids?
 You get to the latter by allowing the former.

-We're seeing real time in big cities what this mentality breeds.
-Property values erode, businesses close, tax revenue diminishes, filth spreads, and entire neighborhoods slowly become uninhabitable for families.
+The 2nd-order effects are spikes in crime and declining living standards.
+2nd-order victims everywhere, but no 1st-order victim you can immediately see.
 The tyranny of "how nice does it sound and how good does it make me feel" political thinking eventually results in societies where no one wants to live.

 1st-Order Freedoms and 2nd-Order Freedoms

 This concept is abstractable on a societal level.
-If you have no desire to operate outside the circle drawn for you, you're maximally free within that circle.
+If you have no desire to operate outside the circle drawn for you, then you're maximally free within that circle.

-How comparatively liberated are the people of Singapore who can walk wherever they want at night vs those in LA and NYC who can’t do the same?
-People in SF have more 1st-order freedoms, but far less 2nd-order ones because of the unstable environment it’s produced.
+People in SF have more 1st-order freedoms, but far less 2nd-order ones because of the unstable environment their feel-good myopic fixation has produced.
 Whereas the Singaporean has less 1st-order freedom, but far more 2nd-order ones.

 Subscribes and shares are very much appreciated.
 If you enjoyed the essay, give it a like.